nachocaru/xaprb.com/content/blog/2006-03-01-blogs-as-glamour-magazines.md

   </p>
 </blockquote>

 Amusingly, the author misspelled "definitely" as "definately" a few paragraphs later.
 I corrected this in a comment, which never got approved by the moderator &#8212; but minutes later, the spelling was fixed.
-Subsequent posts have been just as bad, with jewels like "truely" (twice in a couple of sentences!), "guarenteed," "an equalâ€™s sign," "brining" (should be "bringing"), "effected" (instead of "affected" &#8212; there is a difference), run-on sentences, and so forth.
+Subsequent posts have been just as bad, with jewels like "truely" (twice in a couple of sentences!), "guarenteed," "an equal's sign," "brining" (should be "bringing"), "effected" (instead of "affected" &#8212; there is a difference), run-on sentences, and so forth.
 Glamour magazines, for all their faults, generally seem to be proofread!

 ### The future